otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Unless otherwise noted, these conventions and definitions are used for this
 document:

-* "Participant" refers to a participant in a conversation.
+* "Participant" refers to the one that takes part in a conversation.
 * "Prekey Server" refers to the untrusted server used to store Prekey Ensemble's values.
 * "Publisher" refers to the participant publishing Prekey Ensemble's values to